 Just look at the construction technology ecosystem mapped out by thought leader, McKinsey & Company:

-4. Not Your Grandfather’s Workforce: A Changing Labor Market
+4. A Changing Labor Market

 Due to the influx of technology and career opportunities that construction offers, the workforce is evolving.
 As a result, more women and minorities are choosing to take jobs in construction.
-The industry currently has a large Hispanic representation and companies are already rethinking their strategies to recruit and retain more women talent.
-Although the industry still has ways to go to make significant improvements in training and recruiting to create a more balanced workplace, they are surely making changes for the better.
+The construction industry currently has a large Hispanic representation and companies are already rethinking their strategies to recruit and retain more female talent.
+Although the industry still has ways to go to make significant improvements in training and recruiting to create a more diverse and balanced workplace, they are surely making changes for the better.

 5. No Desk Required: Non-Traditional Jobs with High Worker Satisfaction

 Let’s face it, the 9 to 5 work cubicle environment simply isn’t for everyone—but the idea of it might be so ingrained in your mind (or your parents’), that it’s hard to think about a career where a desk isn’t your main station.
-Although some construction professionals still have a steady desk job, many construction jobs are done outside the office and trailer.
+Although some industry professionals still have a steady desk job, many construction roles are done outside the office and trailer.
 Whether you’re in the field or meeting with other project stakeholders, careers in construction are more often than not very active and involve engaging in many face-to-face conversations to solve problems.

 Overall, construction is far from a traditional job, and depending on your trade or role, you can find a job that’s extremely mentally and physically fulfilling.